CthulhuWarlord/Research-Project-Two/README.md

 # Research-Project-Two
-An Exploration in Polygon-Ellipses Approximations
+An Exploration in Polygon-Ellipse Approximations